Register to attend HERE ! (please note: you MUST register with your college or UK DRI email or you will not receive the links to the sessions!)

 How do I register to attend?

 If you would like to attend the seminar series you need to register via Eventbrite here.
-YOU MUST REGISTER USING YOUR KING’S COLLEGE EMAIL OTHERWISE YOU WILL NOT BE SENT THE LINKS TO THE ONLINE SESSIONS.
-This is so that we can ensure only King’s College staff and students are able to attend, to ensure online safeguarding of our A-level student attendees.
+YOU MUST REGISTER USING YOUR KING’S COLLEGE or UK DRI EMAIL OTHERWISE YOU WILL NOT BE SENT THE LINKS TO THE ONLINE SESSIONS.
+This is so that we can ensure only King’s College and UK DRI staff and students attend, to ensure online safeguarding of our A-level student attendees.
 You only need to register once for the entire event series and you will be sent the Microsoft Teams link for each week’s meeting.

 Session 1 – Thurs 8 Oct